-- Preparation of one working model.

-- Preparation of a model lesson plan followed by seminar/presentation before the whole group.

-- Preparation of a kit for teaching learning of a topic along with write-up (name of unit, theme/topic, material used, procedure, learning outcomes).

-- Construction of an achievement test, its administration on one section of a class and analysis of results.

-- Study of heredity and evolution.

-- 6. Preparation of Herbarium and Herbarium techniques

-- 7. Establishment of Science Laboratory

-- 8. Respiration in plants and animals

-- Nutrition in plants and animals

-Movements in Plants and animals
+- Preparation of one working model. - Preparation of a model lesson plan followed by seminar/presentation before the whole group. - Preparation of a kit for teaching learning of a topic along with write-up (name of unit, theme/topic, material used, procedure, learning outcomes). - Construction of an achievement test, its administration on one section of a class and analysis of results. - Study of heredity and evolution. - 6.
+Preparation of Herbarium and Herbarium techniques - Establishment of Science Laboratory - Respiration in plants and animals 9.
+Nutrition in plants and animals - 10.
+Excretion in plants and animals 11.
+Movements in Plants and animals - Techniques of formulating science project in laboratories as per curriculum - 13.
+Evidences of evolution

-- Excretion in plants and animals

-Movements in Plants and anim

-Techniques of formulating science project in laboratories as per curriculum

-- 13. Evidences of evolution

-- Principle of working of Human eye.
+Principle of working of Human eye, Modes of Internal Assessment

+Marks 10

+Written Test

-Modes of Internal Assessment Marks Written Test 10 Any three of the activities given under Practicum 15 Suggested Readings:
+Any three of the activities given under Practicum

 NCERT (2005).
-National Curriculum Framework, New Delhi, NCERT.
+National Curriculum Framework.
+New Delhi.
+NCERT.

 - NCERT (2005).
 Position Paper of NFG on Teaching of Science.
 New Delhi.
 NCERT. - NCERT (2005).
 Position Paper of NFG on Habitat and Learning.
 New Delhi.
-NCERT. - N. Vaidya, Science Teaching for 21st Century (1999).
+NCERT. - N. Vaidya, Science Teaching for 21" Century (1999).
 New Delhi.
 Deep & Deep Publications.
 Dat Poly, (2004).
 Encyclopaedia of Teaching Science.
 New Delhi.
 Sarup & Sons. - Sutton, CR and Hayson JH, (1974).
 The Art of the Science Teacher.
 McGraw Hill Book Company Ltd. - Their, DH, (1973).
 Teaching Elementary School Science.
-A Laboratory Approach, Sterling Publication Pvt.
-Ltd. - 7.
-Science Teacher. (peer reviewed journal for science teachers). - 8.
+A Laboratory Approach.
+Sterling Publication Pvt.
+Ltd. - Science Teacher. (peer reviewed journal for science teachers). - 8.
 Journal of Research in Science Teaching.
-(Wiley-Blackwell). - Turner Tony and Wendey Di Macro.
-Learning to Teach School Experience in secondary school teaching.
-London and New York.
-Routledge. - P. Ameeta, (2008).
+(Wiley-Blackwell). - Turner Tony and Wendey Di Macro, Learning to Teach School Experience in secondary school teaching, London and New York, Routledge. - P. Ameeta, (2008).
 Methods of Teaching Biological Science.
 Educational Publishers edition or later ed. - Sharma R.C., (1987).
 Modern Science Teaching or later edition.
 New Delhi.
 Dharpatarai & Sons. - 12.
-Teaching of Science Today and Tomorrow.
-New Delhi Docba House.
+Teaching of Science Today and Tomorrow, New Delhi Docha House.